kevinkreiser/prime_server/README.md

 The Future
 ----------

-The first thing we should do make use of a proper HTTP parser.
-There are some impressive ones out there, notibly the one used in one of the webservers we tested (H2O) called PicoHTTPParser.
-There may be a few issues with the
+The first thing we should do is make use of a proper HTTP parser.
+There are some impressive ones out there, notibly PicoHTTPParser which is used in one of the webservers we tested (H2O).
+There may be a few issues with the streaming nature of the ZMQ_STREAM socket but they are worth working out so as not to have to maintain the mess of code required to properly parse HTTP.

 The second thing we want to do is work zbeacon perks into the API.
 Currently the setup of a pipeline is somewhat cumbersome, each stage must know about the previous and next stages as well as the loopback.
 Then we also complicate things by making the next stage optional since the pipeline isn't infinite.
 It's clunky and requires decent understanding to get it right.
 It's also very manual.
 With zbeacon, applications can broadcast their endpoints to peers so that they can connect to eachother through discovery rather than via manual configuration.

-Automatic service discovery is pretty great, but thats not the really interesting part here; what if our pipeline weren't a pipeline?
+Automatic service discovery is pretty great, but that's not the really interesting part here; what if our pipeline weren't a pipeline?
 What if it were a graph?!

     client <---> server ----------
                  ^ | ^            \